spryker-sdk/spryk-src/README.md

 Spryks are written with the help of yml files.
 The filename of the yml file represents also the Spryk name.
 In most cases the Spryk yml contains arguments which are needed to fullfill the Spryk build run.
 Almost all Spryks need the module name to run properly.
 Some Spryks require much more arguments.

 The vast majority of the Spryks need to execute other Spryks before the called Spryk can run.
 For example Add a Zed Business Facade needs to have a properly created module before the Facade itself can be created.
 Therefore Spryks have pre and post Spryks and with the call of one Spryk many things can and will be created for you.

-## Currently we support the following Spryk types:

-- template
-- structure
-- method

-### Template Spryk

-A template Spryk adds a new file to your filesystem and uses twig as render engine.
-Twig gives you the ability to easily create file from a template with placeholders e.g. for `module` or `organization`.
-The template Spryk will at least need the `template` argument defined.
-This argument tells the Spryk what template should be used to fullfill your task.

-Template Spryks can have as many arguments defined as you will need in the template which should be build.

-### Structure Spryk

-A structure Spryk creates directory structure you define.
-The CreateSprykerModule Spryk e.g. contains the definition of directories the Spryk has to create for you.
-The main argument in the structure Spryk is the directories argument.
-Here you can add a list of directories which have to be created.

-### Method Spryk

-The method Spryk is able to add methods to a specified target e.g. `Spryker\Zed\FooBar\Business\FooBarFacade` it needs some more arguments to fullfill the task as the prior mentioned Spryks.

-To get an idea what your Spryk needs take a look into the already existing Spryks.

 # How to create a Spryk?